Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 The use of technology has increasingly become a required skill in school counseling, especially when assisting in the college admissions process.
 As a result of COVID-19, there was an increased shift in the use of technology in supporting college admissions.
 Technology is needed to facilitate every aspect of this process including college research, exploration, required assessments, application materials, as well as the use of social media and artificial intelligence.
 School counselors also need technology to track and assess data.
 Additionally, the role of research and continued professional development in facilitating the use of technology for college admissions counseling is identified and explored.

-Dr. Christine M. Enrico is currently a district school counseling supervisor in Paramus, NJ.
+Christine M. Enrico, EdD is currently a district school counseling supervisor in Paramus, NJ.
 Her doctoral work focused on technology’s role in the college admissions process, school counselors’ use of technology, and the need for continued ongoing professional development.
 Her experience includes educational planning, school use of technology, assessment, staff professional development, and many aspects of college and career planning.
 As a school counselor, she has had the pleasure of assisting students in grades 9-12 and overseeing alternate education and adult high school students as they navigate through their secondary and postsecondary academic life.
 Dr. Enrico is an inaugural fellow as part of San Diego State University’s Center for Equity and Postsecondary Attainment National School Counselor Fellowship which focuses on applying a practice-based approach to address the pandemic’s impact on student’s educational pathways.

 This chapter provides a general overview of the financial aid process, covers some of the major forms, applications, and processes, and provides some definitions of terms.
 The goal is to provide an understanding of the many programs available to students, such as Pell Grants, state grants, loans, and scholarships.
 The world of student financial aid is vast, and it is impossible to cover all its areas, but this chapter provides a starting point for exploring this information and offers information currently available on the changes that are occurring in financial aid processing and programs, with resources for additional reading.